calcicodes/labpage/_posts/2022-12-29-leverhulme-phd1.markdown

 Please [get in touch](mailto:ob266@cam.ac.uk) to discuss the project in more detail, then submit an application via the [University of Cambridge Graduate Application Portal](https://apply.postgraduate.study.cam.ac.uk).

-**International Students** are eligible and encouraged to apply, but please be aware that the Leverhulme funding will only cover subsistence and UK tuition fees - we would need to find additional funding to cover the international tuition fees.
-However, the [Cambridge Trust](https://www.cambridgetrust.org/scholarships/) offer multiple possible sources of additional funding.
-Keep reading for more details - please don't let this put you off!
-{: .notice--warning}

 General instructions for applying can be found [here](https://www.postgraduate.study.cam.ac.uk/application-process/how-do-i-apply), but a few specifics for applying to this project are:

 1. After logging in to the application portal, open the Course Directory.